HanyuPei22/HanyuPei22/README.md

 ### Hi there 👋

 My name is Hanyu Pei.
-I am currently a research assistant in department of statistics at the Chinese University of Hong Kong.
+I'm a research assistant in department of statistics at the Chinese University of Hong Kong.

 I received my B.S. degree in mathematical statistics from Wuhan University of Technology and Master degree in mathematics from CUHK.